SalvationDevelopment/YGOSalvation-Server/readme.md

 #YGOPro Salvation Server
 **by Salvation Development**

 Salvation Development is a large scale social engineering non-profit project set out to tackle the 'wicked problem' of Yu-Gi-Oh!
 Online Simulators via enterprise level software design.
-To do so it employs a merit of interconnected support software based around the core support software of YGOPro, [Invision Power Boards](https://www.invisionpower.com/), and [InspIRCD](https://github.com/inspircd/inspircd/releases) written in HTML, CSS and JavaScript housed in this repository.
+To do so it employs a merit of interconnected support software based around the core support software of YGOPro, written in HTML, CSS and JavaScript housed in this repository.
 The project addresses issues of negligence by automating deployment and updating.

 ![Screenshot of Launcher featuring Magi Magi * Gal](/documentation/screenshot.jpg?raw=true)